canonical-web-and-design/tutorials.ubuntu.com/tutorials/install-ubuntu-server/install-ubuntu-server.md

 Duration: 0:03

 After networking, you'll be asked to enter your full name, username and password.
 As you're configuring a server that's likely to be accessible from the internet (if you choose), make sure your password is strong and difficult to guess.

-Similarly, you get the option to encrypt your home directory and we'd recommend saying yes to this.
-However, this will mean your personal data will be irretrievable if you lose or forget your password.

 ![screenshot](https://assets.ubuntu.com/v1/cfd45d64-server-password.png)